anonwins/monero-block-scanner-php/README.md

 > **IMPORTANT NOTICE:**
 > This library has only been tested with approximately 100 Monero transactions.
 All extracted results were correct in those tests. **HOWEVER, before using this tool in any production or high-stakes environment, you are strongly advised to thoroughly test it yourself with your own addresses and transaction history.** The code may not cover every possible edge case or unusual Monero transaction construction.
 Ensuring the accuracy of results for your use case is **your responsibility**.
 Do not rely on this library without personal verification on a representative dataset.

+> **Feedback Wanted!**
+> This project is fresh and experimental—I'm the only person who has tried it so far, right after building it and publishing it to GitHub.
+I would really appreciate any bug reports, suggestions, or ideas about the code, docs, or features.
+If you run into issues, edge cases, or simply have thoughts to share, please open an issue or pull request—community feedback at this early stage is extremely helpful!

 ## API Reference

 ### Block Fetching